 - Spiked tree collar to prevent climbing up a tree to the nest box.

 6. Use Ultrasonic Cat Deterrents

-Cat deterrents such as ultrasonic devices and click here viagra discount strong-smelling repellents are available.
-The effectiveness of viagra online cheap these is http://bookstore.ie/buying-viagra-online probably variable, and there is little scientific evidence of their effectiveness.
+Cat deterrents such as ultrasonic devices and strong-smelling repellents are available.
+The effectiveness of these is probably variable, and there is little scientific evidence of their effectiveness.
 Some are also quite expensive.
-However, many people tell us that they have achieved good results with some of these techniques, so it must remain a matter of individual choice whether to use them or not.
+However, many people tell us that they have achieved good results with some of these techniques, so it must remain a matter of individual choice whether to we recommend buy real viagra use them or not.

 A recommended device is the CATWatch deterrent which is endorsed by the RSPB and reduces cat visits by up to 33%

 7. Use Cat Repellers